Yahapi/yahapi/pages/format.md

 > The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://tools.ietf.org/html/rfc2119).

+# 1 General

-# 1 Media type JSON
+# 1.1 Media type JSON

 The media type of a Yahapi document is **`application/json`**.

+There are no plans to register a Yahapi-specific media type.

 # 2 Single resource object